Fikayomi31/C-practise/README.md

 abs.c        | print absolute value of integer abs2.c       | print absolute value of integer using abs() format last_digit   |  function that prints the last digit of a number.
+24hour.c     | function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+24hours.c    | another method on function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.